10th January, 2024 • 5 minutes

 22nd September, 2020 • 3 min

-47% of the time your mind could be wandering away from the task at hand.
+47% of your waking life, your mind may be wandering away from the task at hand.

-A Harvard study found this to be true with their participants, and that when this happened the individuals were less focused and happy, than when they were ‘in the moment.’
+A Harvard study found this to be true with their participants, and that when this happened the individuals were less focused and happy compared to when they were ‘in the moment.’

-In the busy and fast-paced world we live in today, being present can be a challenge.
+In today’s busy and fast-paced world, being present can be a challenge.
 Our minds race between the past, present and future, often making it difficult to stay focused on the here and now.

 One method to (re-)gain control over our attention is mindfulness.
 Mindfulness is the ‘the quality of state of being conscious, and aware of the present moment.’
 This practice has been found to have a positive impact on many different areas of our lives.